wikiknights/cs-materials/src/intro-to-c/loops/loop-practice.md

   printf("You bought a total of %d items with your money!\n", items);
   ```

 @.
-Is there a difference between these two loops?
+Is there a difference between the output of these two loops?
 If so, what is it?

   ``` c
   int x;